-There will be no twittering, texting, phone ringing, or any other use of cells phones in our classroom during class time.
+There will be no twittering, texting, phone ringing, or any other use in our classroom during class time.
 Please be courteous to your instructor and classmates; it is extremely distracting to others when people are using their phones, including "discreet" texting under the desk.
-Those who are unable to resist using their phones during class will be asked to leave.